16n-faderbank/16next_firmware/README.md

 | 48-63   | 0-127  | CC for each control (USB)          |
 | 64-79   | 0-127  | CC for each control (TRS)          |

+## Debug connector

+A debug connector on the front of the board is a JST-SH connector breaking out ARM SWD (single-wire-debug) ready for connection to a [Pico Debug Probe][debugprobe].
+This allows developers to use open-source debug tools (OpenOCD, [Cortex Debug](https://github.com/Marus/cortex-debug)) to debug the firmware in a more... pleasant manner than endless serial dumps.

 ## NB: picotool usage

 As an RP2040 developer, you might wish to flash a board without having to reach for a `BOOTSEL` or `RESET` button.
 Unfortunately, I've had no joy enabling the method `picotool` uses to force the board into `BOOTSEL` mode, as it requires the UART to be handled over USB, and we're already using UART for our MIDI out.
 So I recommend making a `BOOTSEL` button easily accessible on any board you'd like to use this firmware with.

+## 16next?
+16nx?
+What's the difference

+I'm using _16next_ to refer to all next-gen, RP2040, 16n-style devices.
+It was the original name of the project.
+I'm separating out the firmware and hardware repositories because they move at different rates, and have their own releases.

+Also: it's highly likely that this firmware will run just fine on _multiple_ different boards.
+Given that, let's give it a more generic name.

 ## License